jon-acker/magento-di-composer/README.md

     ```bash
     gem install hobo-inviqa
     ```

-4. Ensure you have AWS keys correctly configured either using `hobo config` or by setting the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables.

 ## Provision Environment

 You can now build the development environment for the first time.
 In the project directory, execute the following command: